-- 10 Strategies of risk mitigation become effective when citizens facing hazardous phenomena adopt rational behaviours that - 11 contribute to lower the risk.
-This is more likely to occur when endangered communities share a widespread understanding of - natural phenomena and their impacts.
-To reach this goal, educational and outreach materials are often organized around the 12 - 13 descriptions of the natural process and its effects.
-Unfortunately, however, receiving correct information does not automatically - 14 grant the adoption of safe behaviours.
-Our teaching efforts may fail because of pre-existing biases, beliefs and misconceptions. - 15 The identification of these biases is important to plan effective educational campaigns, capable of providing the concepts that - 16 are needed to actually inform citizens' choices about natural hazards. - 17 In this work, we present the results of an unconventional workshop on volcanic risk that we proposed to primary and secondary - 18 schools (ages 6-13), in Italy.
-The workshop is meant to explore the mental models that kids and youngsters have about volcanic - eruptions and it takes the form of a creative exercise.
-We asked the students to draw and write a story in four frames, describing 19 - 20 the onset and outcome of an imaginary eruption.
-All stories were then presented to the class, and always provided useful hints - 21 to spark discussion about volcanic processes and hazards.
-As a whole, the collected stories provide a multifaceted description - 22 of volcanic eruptions and their potential impacts, as imagined by the kids.
-A careful analysis of this material provided several - 23 insights useful to improve future outreach material and educational plans.
-The workshop is simple to reproduce, even remotely, - 24 and could be easily extended to different types of hazards. - 25 While very simple to organize, this approach grants the secure engagement of most participants and offers a very different - 26 perspective on pupils' understanding of natural phenomena.
+Abstract.
+Strategies of risk mitigation become effective when citizens facing hazardous phenomena adopt rational behaviours that contribute to the lowering of the risk.
+This is more likely to occur when endangered communities share a widespread understanding of natural phenomena and their impacts.
+To reach this goal, educational and outreach materials are often organised around the descriptions of the natural process and its effects.
+Unfortunately, however, receiving correct information does not automatically grant the adoption of safe behaviours.
+Our teaching efforts may fail because of pre-existing biases, beliefs, and misconceptions.
+The identification of these biases is important to plan effective educational campaigns capable of providing the concepts that are needed to actually inform citizens' choices about natural hazards.

+In this work, we present the results of an unconventional workshop on volcanic risk that we proposed to primary and secondary schools (aged 6-13) in Italy.
+The workshop is meant to explore the mental models that kids and youngsters have about volcanic eruptions, and it takes the form of a creative exercise.
+We asked the pupils to write and illustrate a story in four frames, describing the onset and outcome of an imaginary eruption.
+All stories were then presented to the class and always provided useful hints to spark discussion about volcanic processes and hazards.
+As a whole, the collected stories provide a multifaceted description of volcanic eruptions and their potential impacts as imagined by the kids.
+A careful analysis of this material provided several insights useful to improve future outreach material and educational plans.
+The workshop is simple to reproduce, even remotely, and could easily be extended to different types of hazards.

+While very simple to organise, this approach grants the secure engagement of most participants and offers a very different perspective on pupils' understanding of natural phenomena.